Who is at Fault in Lane Change Car Accidents?

 Lane Change and Merging Accidents

 Lane change and merging accidents fall under Florida’s no-fault car accident compensation system.
 When you have minor injuries, you pursue damages through your own no-fault insurance.
-If you have particularly severe injuries, permanent disabling, or injuries that leave scars, you can bring a claim against the other driver.
+If you have particularly severe injuries, permanent disabling, or injuries that leave scars that meet Florida’s serious injury threshold, you can bring a claim against the other driver.
 It’s then that fault comes into play.

 You bring your claim for a lane change and merging accident when you have serious injuries and when the other driver is at fault for the accident.
 To win the case, you have to show that the accident is the other driver’s fault.
 Building the evidence through witnesses, photographs, and expert testimony gives you what you need to win the compensation that you deserve.